openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 [   0.142]    INFO main.main: finished
 ```

+`dilithium influx load` is designed to take the root of the filesystem tree where the directory structure created by the metrics intrument is located.
+It will automatically traverse the tree and load any metrics it finds into the analyzer database.

-### Analzye
+### Analyze

-With the dataset loaded into the Westworld Analyzer, it can be explored using the _Westworld3.1 Analyzer_ dashboard you previously imported.
+With the dataset loaded into the Westworld Analyzer, it can be explored using the _Westworld 3.1 Analyzer_ dashboard you previously imported.
 You'll want to use the time range controls to find your run telemetry and zoom in on relevant portions of the dataset:

 ![Westworld3.1 Analyzer](analyzer.png)

 Notice the "peer" dropdown in the upper left corner of the dashboard.
 This will allow you to select the metrics from the peer components present in the dataset.
 Typically there are separate metrics from the `dialerConn` and `listenerConn` connections, and also a separate set of metrics from the active `listener` that is persistently available in the `westworld3` application.

+Every connection has at least 1 `dialerConn` peer and 1 `listenerConn` peer.
+An application embedding `westworld3` will have only 1 global `listener` peer.

 ### Clean Metrics

-The `dilithium influx clean` command will remove all metrics snapshots from your analyzer InfluxDB database.
+The `dilithium influx clean` command will remove all metrics snapshots from your analyzer database.
 Because differentiating multiple peers and time ranges can get cumbersome, it's often best to run `dilithium influx clean` to start with a clean slate, and then load in an appropriate dataset for investigation.
 It's easiest to keep the datasets on disk as files, and only load them into the analyzer for analysis.

 ## Complete Dilithium Example

 The following illustrates a complete example using `dilithium tunnel` and `fablab` (outside of scope for this document) to execute a test and analyze the performance.
+There is no requirement to use `fablab`, and these scenarios can be re-created manually or through any other automation stack.

 ### Scenario